MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Additional Visual Results

 \section{Additional Visual Results}

-This section presents a comprehensive qualitative evaluation comparing MIND-V against state-of-the-art baseline models.
+This section presents a comprehensive qualitative evaluation comparing \MindV{} against state-of-the-art baselines.
 We analyze performance across three distinct regimes, including multi-stage long-horizon manipulation tasks shown in Figure~\ref{fig:vis_long}, atomic short-horizon interactions illustrated in Figure~\ref{fig:vis_short}, and generalization to complex out-of-distribution (OOD) scenarios with diverse action primitives as depicted in Figure~\ref{fig:vis_skill}.
-These visualizations substantiate our quantitative findings and highlight the practical efficacy of our hierarchical architecture.
+These visualizations substantiate our quantitative findings, showcasing \MindV{}'s superiority as a physically grounded and logically coherent world simulator.

-\textbf{Long-horizon Tasks} \quad As illustrated in Figure~\ref{fig:vis_long}, baseline models exhibit a clear breakdown in long-horizon tasks.
-They not only violate physical common sense within a single sub-task but, more critically, fail to maintain causal consistency across steps.
-The baseline's attempt to interact with an object from a previous sub-task highlights a profound failure in long-range planning and semantic grounding.
-In contrast, MIND-V maintains robust logical coherence throughout the sequence.
-This success stems from our hierarchical design: the Semantic Reasoning Hub (SRH) explicitly decomposes complex instructions into structured sub-tasks, while the Staged Visual Future Rollouts mechanism (Section~\ref{tto}) actively filters physically implausible transitions.
+\textbf{Long-horizon Tasks.} \quad As illustrated in Figure~\ref{fig:vis_long}, baseline models exhibit a clear breakdown in long-horizon tasks.
+They not only violate physical common sense within a individual sub-task but also fail to maintain causal consistency across the temporal sequence.
+For instance, baseline attempts to interact with an object that spontaneously disappeared in a previous step highlight a profound failure in tracking latent world states.
+In contrast, \MindV{} maintains robust logical coherence throughout the sequence.
+This success stems from our hierarchical design: the Semantic Reasoning Hub (SRH) explicitly decomposes complex instructions into structured sub-tasks, while the Staged Visual Future Rollouts mechanism actively filters physically implausible transitions, effectively preventing long-term semantic drift.

-\textbf{Short-horizon Tasks} \quad The short-horizon examples in Figure~\ref{fig:vis_short} further highlight the nuances of our approach.
-Even when baselines correctly identify target objects, they may generate physically implausible interactions, such as objects spontaneously appearing or levitating without contact, which our GRPO-based physical alignment (Section~\ref{sec:GRPO}) successfully mitigates.
-Furthermore, MIND-V demonstrates superior reasoning on abstract commands (e.g., ``Clean the floor"), successfully inferring the correct sequence of primitive actions like grasping a cloth and wiping.
-This showcases the SRH's capability to translate high-level, abstract goals into concrete, executable plans—a key differentiator from monolithic models that often fail on such tasks.
+\textbf{Short-horizon Tasks.} \quad The short-horizon examples in Fig.~\ref{fig:vis_short} further emphasize the physical fidelity of our approach.
+Even when baselines correctly identify target objects, they frequently hallucinate physically impossible interactions, such as objects levitating without contact or penetrating solid surfaces.
+Our GRPO-based physical alignment successfully mitigates these dynamic violations.
+Furthermore, \MindV{} excels at interpreting abstract commands (e.g., “clean the floor”) by autonomously inferring the correct latent action sequence (e.g., “grasping a cloth, then wiping”).
+This demonstrates the SRH's cognitive capacity to translate high-level intent into executable, physically grounded trajectories—a key differentiator from monolithic models that struggle with action grounding.